menix1337/WindowsGSM.TheIsleLegacy/README.md

 **Note:** The port (`:port`) is optional - use it only if your API requires a specific port.

-**Note:** By default, the system will only fetch admins with type "admin".
-The API response may contain other fields, but only the `steamId` field is used.

 **OBS: If the API is unreachable or returns an error, the server will keep using the existing Game.ini without refreshing the admin list (ensuring admins remain even if the API is temporarily down)**

 # So how could a final Server Start Param look?
 (With and Without the usage of admin lists)